queueit/KnownUser.V3.Lua/Examples/Apache/README.md

 # Apache Lua Connector

+## Requirements
+- The minimum working version of Apache is v.2.3.
+This is the lowest version on which the Lua module can be enabled.
+- Lua module v.5.1. enabled in the Apache configuration. **Using a Lua module with a version number higher than this (ex. v.5.3) will not work.**

 ## Implementation

 A quick way to get started with the implementation of this connecotr is to use the ready-made example *[ApacheHandlerUsingConfigFromFile](ApacheHandlerUsingConfigFromFile.lua)* using Apache httpd handler.
 It ships with the SDK and allows for an easy setup without having to implement a custom Lua handler.
 All the configuration can be done in the Apache httpd configuration (for example in `httpd.conf` or `apache2.conf`).

 Download and store the integration configuration in `/var/www/lua/integration_config.json`.
 When the integration configuration changes, this file needs to be updated.

 Note that setting a custom error response code using `QUEUEIT_ERROR_CODE` is optional.
 If no error code is set, the handler declines to act if an error occurs and the request is let through.